Understanding Child Temper Tantrums

 When to worry about kids' temper tantrums - Distinguishing between preschoolers' typical misbehavior and early signs of mental health problems - Temper tantrums in young children can be an early signal of mental health problems, but how does a parent or pediatrician know when disruptive behavior is typical or a sign of a serious problem

-A violent demonstration of rage or frustration; a sudden burst of ill temper.
-A temper tantrum is a sudden, unplanned display of anger.
+A temper tantrum is defined as a violent demonstration of rage or frustration; a sudden burst of ill temper - a sudden, unplanned display of anger.
 It is not just an act to get attention.
 During a temper tantrum, children often cry, yell, and swing their arms and legs.
 Temper tantrums usually last 30 seconds to several minutes and are most intense at the start.

 New Northwestern Medicine research will give parents and professionals a new tool to know when to worry about young children's misbehavior.
 Researchers have developed an easy-to-administer questionnaire specifically designed to distinguish the typical misbehavior of early childhood from more concerning misbehavior.
 This will enable early identification and treatment of emerging mental health problems, key to preventing young children struggling with their behavior from spiraling downward into chronic mental health problems.
 The new tool also will prevent rampant mislabeling and over-treatment of typical misbehavior.